Currently viewing version 20

 STRUCTURE OF THE BLUEBOOK

-The second part is the heart of the Bluebook system of citation: the rules of citation and style.
+The second part, printed on white paper, is the heart of the Bluebook system of citation: the rules of citation and style.
 This part is subdivided into two main sections.
 The first section, consisting of rules 1 through 9, establishes general standards of citation and style for use in all forms of legal writing.
 The second section, consisting of rules 10 through 21, presents rules for citation of specific kinds of authority such as cases, statutes, books, periodicals, and foreign and international materials.
 The examples used throughout this part are printed using typeface conventions standard in law journal footnotes.

 The third part consists of a series of tables to be used in conjunction with the rules.
 The tables show, among other things, which authority to cite and how to abbreviate properly.
 Individual tables are referenced throughout the book.
 Finally, there is a comprehensive index.